-It is therefore not advisable to use one Perlwein with one by one Agraffe (Wire baskets) secured champagne corks, because then the sparkling wine tax is due regardless of the carbon dioxide pressure.
-In addition to sparkling wines (sparkling wine, champagne), a similar consumption tax also applies to so-called intermediate products how Madeira. port wine and sherry, A 0.75 l bottle of sparkling wine is taxed at 6% vol alcohol at € 0.38 and from 6% vol at € 1.02.
-The amount of sparkling wine tax in Germany is around 450 million euros per year, which is understandable the desire of the finance minister.
+It is therefore not advisable to seal a sparkling wine with a champagne cork secured by an agraffe (wire basket), as the sparkling wine tax is then due regardless of the excess pressure of carbon dioxide.
+Besides sparkling wines (sparkling wine, champagne), a similar excise tax also applies to so-called intermediate products such as Madeira, port and sherry.
+A 0.75 l bottle of sparkling wine is taxed at € 0.38 if it contains less than 6% alcohol by volume and at € 1.02 if it contains more than 6% alcohol by volume.
+The revenue from sparkling wine tax in Germany is around € 450 million per year, which makes the Finance Minister's desire understandable.

 In Austria, this tax was discontinued on 1 April 2005, its last rate per litre being € 1.44.
 This was done for economic reasons, as sales of sparkling wine had fallen by up to 10% a year and the proportion of tax-free frizzante from abroad had increased.
 Under protest of the producers, who see this as "discrimination of a product", the tax was reactivated from March 2014 at € 1.00 per bottle.
 Finally, the tax, which had been imposed due to the Corona pandemic in 2010, was finally (?) stopped.
 In Austria, almost 100% of the basic wines come from the country itself.
 In Germany, however, up to 80% of the base wines are imported, mainly from Italy.